JustinSane21/Justinsane21.github.io/README.md

 -----------------------------------------------------------

 In Fourth & Goal, every snap is a card battle.
-You pick a coach, build a deck of plays, and call your shots — each down, you and your opponent secretly pick a play (plus a modifier if you're feeling clever), then watch it play out on a living top-down field.
+You pick a coach, build a deck of plays, and call your shots each down, you and your opponent secretly pick a play (plus a modifier if you're feeling clever), then watch it play out on a living top-down field.
 Did your screen pass catch their blitz?
 Huge gain.
-Did your deep ball run into man coverage?
+Did your deep ball run into zone coverage?
 That's going to hurt.

 Scheme matchups decide a lot, but so do your coach's perks, the star players you've signed, stamina, momentum, and even the weather.
-There's a real playbook under the hood — 8 offensive play styles against 3 defensive schemes.
+There's a real playbook under the hood, 8 offensive play styles against 3 defensive schemes.

 The Gauntlet is the main event: a 3-act branching run, roughly 21 nodes from kickoff to the final boss.
 Push through games, rivals, and strange events, drafting and upgrading cards between nodes.
-Score enough points before your drives run out — one loss ends the run.
+Score enough points before your drives run out, one loss ends the run.
 Clear Act 3 and you can go Infinite: an endless streak mode with a Steam leaderboard, where the run lasts only as long as every single drive ends in a touchdown.

 Want the full sideline experience?
-Season Mode puts you on both sides of the ball — separate offensive and defensive decks, 12 games, star players to manage, and a Mega Bowl to win.
+Season Mode puts you on both sides of the ball,  separate offensive and defensive decks, 12 games, star players to manage, and a Mega Bowl to win.
 There's also Exhibition for quick one-off games and a Tutorial that teaches you the playbook.